 — Most Popular Healthy Dog Food Brand

 Orijen is manufactured in the United States.
-It is a high protein dry dog food.
-Orijen makes a puppy food, a large breed puppy food, and specialty dry foods for senior dogs and dogs that are overweight.
+It is a high-protein dry dog food.
+Orijen makes puppy food, a large breed of puppy food, and specialty dry foods for senior dogs and dogs that are overweight.
 The brand is sold in retail pet stores like Petco and Petsmart.
 It is, also, sold at Walmart.
-Amazon has most SKUs and is probably the best spot to get it from.
-A four and a half pound bag retails for $23, approximately.
-It provides a balanced diet appropriate for dogs.
+Amazon has the most SKUs and is probably the best spot to get it from.
+Furthermore, a four-and-a-half-pound bag retails for $23, approximately.
+It also provides a balanced diet appropriate for dogs.

-There have been conflicting stories about high protein dog food causing kidney stones but these studies aren’t thorough enough.
-Dogs naturally require a high protein intake so it only makes more sense to feed them a high-protein dog food.
+There have been conflicting stories about high-protein dog food causing kidney stones but these studies aren’t thorough enough.
+Dogs naturally require a high protein intake so it only makes more sense to feed them high-protein dog food.

 There are eight different kinds of dog food manufactured by Orijen.
-These include puppy, puppy large, original (chicken and fish flavored), six fish (including oily fish like mackerel that are high in essential fatty acids), Regional red (includes organ meat), Tundra, Fit & Trim, and Senior dog.
-All are labeled as “complete and balanced” which means that the dog food satisfies the guidelines of AAFCO.
+These include puppy, puppy large, original (chicken and fish-flavored), six fish (including oily fish like mackerel that are high in essential fatty acids), Regional red (includes organ meat), Tundra, Fit & Trim, and Senior dog.
+Moreover, all are labeled as “complete and balanced” which means that the dog food satisfies the guidelines of AAFCO.